Department of Race, Ethnicity, Gender, and Sexualilty Studies

 WGSS 4973.
 Seminar in Women's Studies.
 (3-0) 3 Credit Hours.

 Prerequisite: 12 upper-division semester credit hours in Women’s, Gender, and Sexuality Studies (WGSS).
-This undergraduate seminar, limited to junior and senior Women’s Studies majors and minors, offers the opportunity to study a special topic, issue, author, or period in Women’s, Gender, and Sexuality Studies.
+This undergraduate seminar, limited to junior and senior Women’s Studies/Women’s Gender and Sexuality Studies majors and minors, offers the opportunity to study a special topic, issue, author, or period in Women’s, Gender, and Sexuality Studies.
 For additional seminar options, students are encouraged to consult their Major Advisor about courses in African American Studies (AAS), Mexican American Studies (MAS), and Race, Ethnicity, Gender, and Sexuality Studies (REGS) related to WGSS.
 May be repeated once for credit when topics vary.
 (Formerly WS 4973.
 Credit cannot be earned for both WS 4973 and WGSS 4973.)
 Generally offered: Fall.
-Course Fees: DL01 $75; LRH1 $20.54; STSH $30.81.
+Course Fee: DL01 $75; LRH1 $20.54; STSH $30.81.

 WGSS 4993.
 Honors Thesis.
 (0-0) 3 Credit Hours.